 “Ya didn’t.
 Hunh.”
 Play dumb.
 Let him attack before trying anything.

 “Nope, known old Ben all my life.
-He never said nuthin bout family.
+He never talked bout family.
 I think Idda known bout you.
 Ben talks a lot.
-Never said nothin bout any one.”
-Now that doubt started to creep into him.
+Cain’t recall nothin.”
+Now that doubt starts to creep into him.

 “Yeah, probly not.
 My Ma is like sister to his brother’s first wife Angie.
 That makes us kin sort of.
 Anyway he said I could stay a bit.”
-And that doubt sort of started to fade.
+His doubt sort of starts to fade.
 “They ain’t talked for years.
 Ben sort a didn’t want much to do with Ma and me after the divorce.”

-Nodding a bit, that doubt was fading fast.
-Shit, now curiosity pervaded his mind.
-“Yeah, Ben talked bout a brother, what was his name?”
+Nodding a bit, that doubt is fading fast.
+Shit, now curiosity pervades his mind.
+“Yeah, Ben talked bout a brother.
+Been a long time.
+What’s his name?”